beikacao/blog/2020-08-04/README.md

 # Feedback

 Please note this is a very preliminary look at the recent formal verification technologies for networks.
-We are looking into some of those surveyed tools more closely.
+We are looking into some of the  tools more closely.

 If you have suggestions to improve the slides, please use [Issues](https://github.com/beikacao/blog/issues).
 Thank you!